-If parents separate whilst their child already attends the school, the parents must notify the school immediately so that the we can ensure continuing contact with both parents and, in the event that the parents have separated on an acrimonious basis the School will endeavour to accommodate each parent separately in terms of communications and any attendances at the School.
+If parents separate whilst their child already attends the school, the parents must notify the school immediately so that the we can ensure continuing contact with both parents and, in the event that the parents have separated on an acrimonious basis the School will endeavour to accommodate each parent separately in terms of formal communications and any attendances at the School.
+Parents will be encouraged to resolve any issues around estrangement, contact and access to information without involving Ashby Hill Top School directly.